sujallvalera/video-to-summary-H23/README.md

 # Usage
 - Add the OpenAI API key and the video file to  `.env` file.
 - Run the `main.py` file on your machine and it will automatically percieve it into a nice fathomable gist.
+- There are 2 types of programs:
+    - Interpreter version: Which could be run on the machine (`main.py`) itself.
+    - Website version: Which will be deployed for further uses.
+To run the model on your machine use Python Flask.
+        - Go to the `website` folder, clone it, just run the `server.py` file on your machine a Flask framework will be launched.
+In it you can add you respected file and after a frw seconds it will display the summary.

 # License
 This project is licensed under the MIT License.
 See the `LICENSE` file for more information.